dfrnt-labs/terminusdb-docs-static/src/app/docs/back-links-in-graphql/page.md

 }
 ```

 Backlinking allows us to focus on modeling our data in a natural way, while still allowing us to follow the graph in either direction of a field or its opposite without bias.
+Sometimes these backlinks are called inverseOf or inverse links.